 Get download and install the best Recoverit external hard drive data recovery software on your computer, it can easily access to the hard disk file system and restore your data.

 Step 1.
 Launch Recoverit Data Recovery software on your computer, select the external hard disk to get started

 Step 2.
 The hard drive recovery will start scanning the disk to searching your lost data and files.

 Step 3.
 After the scanning, you can check all recovered files.
-Preview and select your files by click "Recover" button save them to a safe location.
+Preview and select your files by clicking the "Recover" button to save them to a safe location.

-Here is the end of the solutions to repair hard drive not found and hope that you have succeeded in fixing it.
+Here is the end of the solutions to repairing the hard drive not found and hope that you have succeeded in fixing it.
 Always make use of a good antivirus program to ensure that your system remains free from viruses that can corrupt your files on an external hard drive.
-Keep using reliable and trustworthy data recovery software for recovering data so as to avoid further damage on the hard disk and data.
+Keep using reliable and trustworthy data recovery software for recovering data to avoid further damage to the hard disk and data.